High Desert State Prison

 Inmate Mailing Address:

 Inmates may receive letters and photos (no polaroids are allowed).
 When sending correspondence be sure to include the inmates name and ID number as the mailing address above shows.
 Be sure you do not mark the envelope or letter in any way, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
 DO NOT SEND STAMPS OR BLANK PAPER.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family and friends of an inmate may send money to an inmate by United States Postal Money Order.
 The money order must be made payable to NDOC FBO Offender Name and Offender Number.
 Send completed money order to the centralized banking office at the following address: